donaldzou/WGDashboard/README.md

 These commands are tested by myself in each OS.
 It contains commands to install WireGuard, Git, Net Tools, and even Python on some OS.

 > [!WARNING]
-> Please makesure you understand these commands before you run them
+> Please make sure you understand these commands before you run them.

 #### Ubuntu 20.04 LTS